 Even so, I feel like I am always barreling through the halls and grounds, ratcheted up to warp speed while the other retreatants prayerfully, mindfully, move at barnacle pace and write thoughtfully in their journals.

-Notwithstanding, it's amazing the deep and affectionate bond I feel toward the folks with whom I'm sharing this experience in silence.
+Notwithstanding, I feel a deep and affectionate bond toward the folks with whom I'm sharing this experience in silence.
 Up by 5 most days, I've come to know all the other early birds, spread out in the dining room with our coffee, gazing silently out to sea.

 Current reading includes Zbigniew Herbert's Still Life with a Bridle, Carlo Carretto's The Desert in the City, and James Martin's Jesus: A Pilgrimage.
 The library also has lots of interesting picture books of Gloucester after hurricanes, floods, ice storms, and crippling blizzards.

 |the window seat in "The Fireplace Room" where Mass begins each afternoon at 5.|